chunliu/gotodo/README.md

 * To deploy it to Azure AKS, change the image in `k8s/ask-deployment.yaml` to the one in your ACR, and run the `kubectl` command.

+* To test the web API with a CLI, go to `gtd` folder and run `go build`, update the settings in `gtd/config.json` if necessary, and then you can run `./gtd` with the commands to test the API.

 ## Enable SSL

 1. Create SSL key: